-The general aim of the Green Railway project is to create a new non-motorized tourism route for locals, domestic and foreign visitors, using old narrow-gauge railway causeways in South-Estonia and North-Latvia.
-Altogether the route will be ca 700 km long (including original parts of narrow gauge railway lines, re-routing parts, Alūksne-Gulbene narrow-gauge railway and segments of bicycle route “Tour de LatEst”).
+The general aim of the Green Railway project was to create a new non-motorized tourism route "Green Railways" for locals, domestic and foreign visitors, using old narrow-gauge railway causeways in South-Estonia and North-Latvia.
+Altogether the route is ca 716 km long and during the project's lifetime 38 cultural heritage sites were improved and are part of the route.
+Besides ca 303km restored former railway causeways, the route includes 33km of original parts of narrow gauge railway lines, ca 122 km of re-routing parts, and segments of bicycle route “Tour de LatEst” of 258 km.

 The tourism route is available for hiking and cycling either by foot, bike or by other means of light traffic.
 Also, on skis in the winter season.
 In South-Estonia, the route passes Ikla, Kilingi-Nõmme, Mõisaküla, Viljandi, Mõniste, Valga moves smoothly to North-Latvia passing Valka, Ape, Aluksne-Gulbene, Ranka, Melturi, Valmiera, Limbazi, Puikule, Ainazi, Aloja, Mazsalaca, and Rujiena.
 Moreover, in Latvia, the route is added to the existing and working narrow gauged railway between Aluksne and Gulbene.

 Activities that helped to reach and promote the result: